 As transfer, readmitted and second degree students are accepted by the College, their transcripts are sent to the Advisement Center for evaluation.
-Each student is then given an individual appointment with an advisor in the center.
-The advisor explains how the credits have been accepted and assists the student with the course selection and registration process for the first semester at William Paterson College.
-After the first semester, the student is assigned to a faculty advisor in the major.
+Every student is then given a copy of this evaluation, which contains the transferred credits and their equivalents at WPC.